theinsidersandrush/ScribbleShowdown/README.md

 # Scribble Showdown (November 5th, 2022)

-__IMPORTANT: This repository has been archived by the owner on Feb 14, 2023.
-It is now read-only.__
+__IMPORTANT: This repository has been archived and no longer to be maintained.
+Thank you.__

 ![title-scribble](https://github.com/theinsidersandrush/ScribbleShowdown/blob/c1d07884c3a4718753571b163f11caadd0fddc78/img/title-scribble.png)